Bur: Function

 Most epizoochorous burs attach to hair on the body or legs of the host animal, but a special class of epizoochorous bur is known as the trample-bur (or trample-burr).
 Several species of Tribulus, Harpagophytum, and Grielum produce fruit in the form of trample-burs.
 As the name suggests, they attach themselves to the animal when trampled.
 They may hook onto the legs of animals as the large hooks of Harpagophytum do, sometimes causing serious injury, but sometimes hooking onto the leg of say, an ostrich, apparently without causing discomfort.
 It also might penetrate a hoof or foot pad or the tires of a vehicle, only to be shed after being carried for a considerable time and distance; most Tribulus and Grielum species are specialised for such attachment, variously being flat, but with upward-directed spikes as in say, Grielum humifusum, or shaped like a caltrop as in some species of Tribulus that have achieved the status of cosmopolitan weeds by sticking to the tires of aircraft.

 The bur must be able to easily detach from the plant and easily attach to for example the fur of an animal.
 The ability to spread the seeds depends both on the number of burs that manage to get attached and on force of attachment.
 The hook span of the bur has been shown to have a large influence on the contact separation force.
-Some studies have also shown force can increase with the size of the birr, although not all large burs have a high contact separation force.
+Some studies have also shown force can increase with the size of the bur, although not all large burs have a high contact separation force.
 Furthermore, the flexibility of the bur might also influence this force which can increase with stiffness.